-- 9) Configure the 'Controller' with the scan and data output settings required for the application.
+9) Configure the 'Controller' with the scan and data output settings required for the application.
 This can include the scan rate, Engineering Units, duration (FPS), triggering setting, PTP Synchronization, and output destination (FTP, UDP, TCP).
-Refer to Section 3: Scanning for more information - 10) Perform a zero calibration:
+Refer to Section 3: Scanning for more information.

-For systems with differential units only, issue the command:
+10) Perform a zero calibration:

-For systems with absolute units only, issue the command:
+For systems with differential units only, issue the command: CALZ where <baro> is the current barometric pressure in units based on UNITS variable

-CALB <baro>
+For systems with absolute units only, issue the command: CALB <bar>